tianocore-docs/edk2-DscSpecification/2_dsc_overview/22_build_description_file_format.md

 The `!error` statement may appear within any section of EDK II DSC file.
 The argument of this statement is an error message, it causes build tool to stop at the location where the statement is encountered and error message following the `!error` statement is output as a message.
+The keyword `!error` is not case-sensitive.

 The following example show the valid usage of the `!error` statement.